mvit777/BikeShop/BikeShop.BlazorComponents/README.md

     }
 }).apply(bootstrapNS);
 ```
-So far this is the only code needed to make interact Blazor with my components
+So far this is the only code needed to make Blazor interact with the Bootstrap Modal and JQuery Datatables

 ## Brief description of the components